 With that said, I would love to visit during spring, to join the Easter festivities and hike the lovely trails.
 Watch this space 🙂

-While you are here, check out these two quick guides:
+While you are here, check out these other island guides:

 Hello, I’m Vanessa!